axelarnetwork/arcs/ARCs/ARC-17.md

 - **Author(s)**: Drew Taylor
 - **Category**: Interchain Token Protocol
 - **Status**: Final
-- **Created**: 2025-11-3
+- **Created**: 2025-11-03
-- **Last Updated**: 2025-11-3
+- **Last Updated**: 2025-11-04
 - **Deployment Status**: Live

 ## Summary

 This ARC specifies the implementation of custom token linking for Sui in the Interchain Token Service (ITS).
 Custom token linking enables existing Sui coins to be linked with tokens on other chains while supporting different decimal precisions through ITS Hub's automatic scaling.
-This specification details the Sui-specific patterns, `Channel`-based identity model, `CoinManagement` structure, and key architectural differences from EVM implementations.
+This specification details the Sui-specific patterns, `Channel`-based identity model, `CoinManagement` token manager structure, and key architectural differences from EVM implementations.

 ## Background and Motivation

 ITS supports two distinct token deployment approaches:

-**Native Interchain Tokens** are deployed directly by ITS using standardized contracts.
-They must have identical decimals across all chains, and use a simplified `deploy` → `deploy remote` workflow.
-No metadata registration is required since decimals are uniform.
+**Native Interchain Tokens**: Tokens deployed directly by ITS using standardized contracts.
+They must have identical decimals across all chains, and linking uses a **deploy origin** → **deploy remote** workflow.
+Metadata registration is not required, since decimals are the same on both the origin and destination chains.

-**Custom Tokens** are existing tokens deployed independently that integrate with ITS through registration and linking.
+**Custom Tokens**: Tokens deployed independently that integrate with ITS through registration and linking.
 They support different decimal precisions across chains via ITS Hub's automatic scaling.
-The workflow requires metadata registration on each chain, followed by token registration and explicit linking.
-Custom tokens cannot use the `NATIVE_INTERCHAIN_TOKEN` manager type.
+Linking requires metadata registration on each chain, followed by registration in ITS, then explicit linking.
+Custom tokens cannot use the `NATIVE_INTERCHAIN_TOKEN` token manager type.

 The ability to link tokens with different decimals is crucial for integrating existing token ecosystems.
-For example, USDC has 6 decimals on some chains but 18 on others.
-When linking such tokens, ITS Hub automatically scales amounts (e.g., by 10^12 when transferring from 6 to 18 decimals), ensuring correct token quantities while preserving each chain's native precision.
+For example, USDC has 6 decimals on some chains (e.g. Ethereum, Solana, etc.) but 18 on others (e.g. BNB Chain).
+When linking tokens with different decimal precisions, ITS Hub automatically scales the decimals ensuring correct token transfer amounts while preserving each chain's native precision.

 ### Motivation for Sui-Specific Specification

 Sui's implementation differs fundamentally from EVM chains in several areas:

 1. **Channel-Based Identity**: Uses `Channel` objects instead of addresses for deployer identity
-2. **Type-Based Token Identification**: Sui coins are identified by their full type name (e.g., `package::module::COIN`) rather than by their contract address
+2. **Type Names for Token Addresses**: Sui coins are identified by their full type name, using the format `package::module::SYMBOL` (example: `0x0b6345a938be0a9bcd8319ca6b768bfddfffd60f0178d920973a528ef741c639::test::TEST`), rather than by contract address
 3. **CoinManagement Struct**: Replaces token manager contracts
 4. **Object-Based Capabilities**: `TreasuryCap` objects replace role-based minter permissions
 5. **Chain-Aware Token IDs**: Token ID derivation includes a chain name hash